DavidHe1127/Mr.He_HandBook/DevOps/AWS/IAM/README.md

 When used in EC2 instances or containers, it instructs SDK/development tool how to find credentials they need to be able to assume a role specified in `role_arn`. i.e

 ```
-[david-dev]
+[aws-dev]
 credential_source = Ec2InstanceMetadata
-role_arn = arn:aws:iam::123456789012:role/david-admin
-[david-sandbox]
-credential_source = Ec2InstanceMetadata
-role_arn = arn:aws:iam::123456789012:role/david-sandbox
+role_arn = arn:aws:iam::123456789012:role/david-dev
 ```
-This uses metadata service to retrieve credentials which will be used to assume `david-admin` role.
+This uses metadata service to retrieve credentials which will be used to assume `david-dev` role.
 Use case would be dynamically assign role to a build agent to use as per profile in use.

 Similarly, you can also get temp credentials through a source profile: